Rat droppings are often one of the clearest signs that rodents have been inside your home.

 Key Takeaways

-- Rat droppings are larger than mouse droppings and may have pointed ends or blunt ends
+- Rat droppings are usually larger than mouse waste and may have pointed or blunt ends, depending on the species.

-- Rat droppings are often found near food sources, baseboards, and hidden areas like attics
+- In San Diego, droppings are often found near food sources, baseboards, garages, attics, and crawl spaces.

-- Rodent droppings can carry health risks like hantavirus and salmonella
+- Rodent droppings can carry health risks and should be handled carefully.

-- Proper clean up with disinfectant and pest control services helps prevent a larger infestation
+- Proper cleanup, monitoring, and professional rodent control can help prevent with disinfectant and pest control services can help prevent a larger infestation.

 What Rat Droppings Look Like

-Rat droppings have clear features that help you identify them quickly.
-Knowing what rat poop looks like helps you confirm the type of rodent in your home.
+Rat droppings have a few visual features that help you identify them.
+Knowing what rat poop looks like helps you tell whether you may be dealing with rats, mice, or another pest.

 Shape and Size

 Roof rats tend to leave droppings with pointed ends, while Norway rats may leave thicker droppings with more blunt ends.
-These key differences can help you figure out which rats are present.
+These differences can help narrow down which rats may be present.

 Color and Texture

-Fresh rat droppings are usually dark brown and soft.
-Over time, they become dry, hard, and lighter in color.
+Fresh rat droppings are normally dark brown or black and may look slightly shiny.
+Over time, they become dry, dull, faded, or crumbly.

 Where Droppings Are Found

-Droppings are usually left near food sources and nesting materials.
-You may also notice rodent poop near pet food, storage areas, or trash bins.
+Droppings are generally left near food sources and nesting materials.
+You may also notice rodent poop near pet food, storage areas, bird seed, fruit, trash, or compost.

 Fresh vs Old Rat Droppings

-Knowing the difference between fresh droppings and older ones helps you understand if the problem is active.
+Knowing the difference between droppings with a glossy surface and older ones helps you understand if the problem is active.

 Fresh Droppings